geshan/geshan.github.com/posts/2021-04-14-sofware-engineer-podcasts.md

 ## [Staff Eng Podcast](https://podcast.staffeng.com/)

 Staff Eng has [stories](https://staffeng.com/stories) and guides for Staff plus engineers.
 The stories include engineers from companies like Dropbox, Stripe, Slack, and MailChimp to name a few.
-The [Staff Engineer book](https://staffeng.com/book) by [Wil Larson](https://lethain.com/``) is the main offering there but, recently they have started a podcast.
+The [Staff Engineer book](https://staffeng.com/book) by [Will Larson](https://lethain.com) is the main offering there but, recently they have started a podcast.
 Obviously, it is titled the [StaffEng podcast](https://podcast.staffeng.com/) hosted by David and Alex who are Staff plus engineers themselves.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/software-engineer-podcasts/02staff-eng-podcast.jpg" title="Staff Eng podcast features inteview with staff plus engineers" alt="Staff Eng podcast features inteview with staff plus engineers">